 A few years back, the church where I serve received an unsolicited letter.
 It was from an organization that warned us about the potential for lawsuits.
 Primarily from members, ex-members, and outsiders because of stands that we might take as a church.
-Included in this letter were a set of recommendations for changes to the churches by-laws.
+Included in this letter was a set of recommendations for changes to the church’s by-laws.
 These changes would make us more immune to those types of lawsuits.
 Although they also admitted that we were not really at much risk anyway.

 It Is Not My Church!

 And then it finally dawned on me what it was.
-In Matthew 16:13-20, Jesus first asks his disciples who others say he is, and then who they believe him to be.
-Peter is commended for his response: “You are the Christ, the Son of the living God“.
+In Matthew 16:13-20, Jesus first asks his disciples who others say he is and then who they believe him to be.
+Peter is commended for his response: “You are the Christ, the Son of the living God.”
 Jesus responded with, “On this rock I will build my church, and the gates of Hades will not overcome it.“

 The Gates of Hell Will not Prevail

-Jesus here says something very important about His church: “the gates of hell will not have victory over it“.
+Jesus here says something very important about His church: “The gates of hell will not have victory over it.”
 That is a pretty bold declaration.
 His church will win!
-All we need to do is be his church: reaching the lost; disciplining the believers; and worshiping the creator.
-We do not need to put special language in our by-laws to protect us from the “gates of hell”.
+All we need to do is be his church: reaching the lost, disciplining the believers, and worshiping the creator.
+We do not need to put special language in our by-laws to protect us from the “gates of hell.”
 We for sure do not need to withdraw into a defensive posture, climbing into our bunkers.
 Just be about the business of Christ’s church, and leave the rest of it up to him.